 In September 2019, it was announced that Newark had been chosen as one of 100 towns in the UK to receive up to £25 million worth of investment, as part of the Government’s ‘Town Deal’ initiative.

 Together with the local community and local businesses the Towns Fund Board developed plans to transform the town’s economic growth prospects with a focus on improved transport, heritage, skills and culture.

 For Newark to have the best chance in being awarded the maximum funding, the Newark Towns Fund Board invited residents and visitors of Newark to take part in a survey to have a say on how the money could be spent, to help the Board present the strongest ‘Deal’ possible to Government.
 The survey asked how you want to see Newark meet the needs of the present and the future, including education, housing, transport, roads and safety.

 Local children were also asked to share their ideas with us on the future of Newark, in the form of a writing competition, so that we can create a better Newark for everyone.

 The feedback and suggestions were used to help create Newark's 'Town Investment Plan', which was submitted to the Government at the end of July 2020 for its consideration.

 The ambition is to ‘re-imagine’ the town, maximise the positives of its independent shops, tourist offer and assets and its historic centre and architecture.

-Proposals will be drawn up to address the severe effects of retail decline, vacant shops, anti-social behaviour, service an appropriate night-time economy and provide new residential and family offers to the town.
+Proposals were submitted to address the severe effects of retail decline, vacant shops, anti-social behaviour, service an appropriate night-time economy and provide new residential and family offers to the town.

 Newark Towns Fund Board